zorlack/meatspace-designs/TurntableTractionDrive/README.md

 :warning: **The Turntable Traction Drive is a dangerous machine.
 Using it should not be taken lightly.
 Caution and care must be taken in every integration to ensure that safe operating parameters are configured.**

-A turntable may pose a hazard on set even when operated manually by backstage technicians, however, unlike backstage technicians this machine doesn't know to stop because a piece of scenery is late during a shift.
+A turntable may pose a hazard on set even when operated manually by backstage technicians, however, unlike backstage technicians this machine has no brain.
+It doesn't know to stop because a piece of scenery is late during a scene-shift.
+It is not context-aware.
 Also, unlike a backstage technician, under the right circumstances this machine can summon inhuman amounts of torque.

 :warning: **Due to its power and remoteness this machine is not designed as part of an automation system.
 Rather, it is intended to be manually operated by a user with a clear view of the turntable.**